 Baal Shem Tov, or Besht — the founder of Chasidism —

-Richard Kaplan composed this kinah (lament) for Tisha B'Av about the destruction of the earth.
-Gan Eden of course is the Garden of Eden, the imagined birthplace of all life and species, and the earth untrammeled.
+Cantor Richard Kaplan, z"l, composed this kinah (lament) for Tisha B'Av about the destruction of the earth.
+Gan Eden of course is the Garden of Eden, both a place and a time.
+It is the imagined birthplace of all life and species, and an echo of the time when the real Earth was untrammeled.
 Khurban (or churban) usually refers to the destruction of the First and Second Temples, but here to the Temple of the Earth, which the Jewish Temple was meant to represent according to midrash.

 Everything related to Tisha B'Av on neohasidWords to Kinah Lekhurban Gan Eden ©2003 by Richard Kaplan